 Navigate to AWS IoT SiteWise console and select IngestGateways

 Select the gateway created during the stack launch.

+Naming convention: [name_of_stack]_Automated_Gateway

-Click “Edit” in the Source for Automated Gateway Config” section
+Click “Edit” in the Source Configuration for Automated Gateway Config” section

 Click “Save” at the bottom.
 No changes are necessary.
 This action simply activates the SiteWise gateway to ensure data flows from the OPC UA server.